ab6407032/python-training-closures/README.md

 ---

 ### 2️⃣ 🧠 Callback Design
+A callback is a function passed as an argument to another function to be called later, usually when a certain event occurs.

+Closures are useful here because they let the callback retain context or configuration even after the outer function has finished executing.

 Closures retain outer values like `user_id` or `context` when passed as callback functions to GUIs or async code.